-How long does it take my body to heal after a vaginal birth?
+How long does it take to recover after giving birth?

-After nine months of pregnancy during which you experienced body changes – including weight gain, hormonal changes, breast enlargement and others – you finally deliver your baby vaginally and, despite being overjoyed with the presence of your beautiful newborn, you will discover your body has undergone even more changes.
-Healing after vaginal birth takes a while to recover and feel like yourself before pregnancy.
-If there were any complications during your pregnancy or delivery the recovery time is even longer.
+After nine months of pregnancy, during which you experienced many body changes – including weight gain, hormonal changes, breast enlargement and others – you finally deliver your baby vaginally and, despite being overjoyed with the presence of your beautiful newborn, you will discover your body has undergone even more changes.
+Healing after vaginal birth takes awhile to recover and feel like you did before pregnancy.
+If there were any complications during your pregnancy or delivery, the recovery time is even longer.

-The following discussion about recovering from a vaginal delivery is an approximate guideline for mothers who have had uncomplicated normal spontaneous vaginal deliveries.
-When you deliver vaginally it usually takes about 7 to 10 days to recover your energy and feel you able to feel like you can do activities of daily living.
+The following discussion about recovering from a vaginal delivery is an approximate guideline for mothers who have had uncomplicated, normal spontaneous vaginal deliveries.
+When you deliver vaginally, it usually takes about 7 to 10 days to recover your energy and feel like you can do regular activities of daily living.

-However your body has changed both outwardly and inwardly.
-Initially you will lose weight right after the delivery, which includes the baby weight, placenta, blood and amniotic fluid, which adds up to 10 to 12 pound loss.
-During the days following your delivery you will also lose the extra water you retained during pregnancy because you will urinate a lot.
+However… your body has changed both outwardly and inwardly.
+Initially, you will lose weight right after the delivery, which includes the baby weight, placenta, blood and amniotic fluid – which adds up to a 10 to 12 pound loss.
+During the days following your delivery, you will also lose the extra water you retained during pregnancy because you will urinate a lot.
 You will lose up to 5 or 6 pounds of water weight depending upon how much water you retained.
-Following that weight loss you will often lose weight if you are breast-feeding, which helps with weight loss from pregnancy.
+Following that weight loss, you will often lose more weight if you are breast-feeding, which helps with the overall weight loss from pregnancy.

 For many mothers, losing the weight gained during pregnancy can be a struggle.
 If so, you should consult your physician for help, who may refer you to a nutritionist and advise an exercise program.

 Another change during pregnancy was your uterus, which stretches during pregnancy to around 15 times its pre-pregnancy size.
-Immediately following delivery your uterus will contract causing the placenta to deliver.
-Once the placenta delivers your uterus will contract even more to stop bleeding and will begin to retract and become smaller – also known as envolution of the uterus.
+Immediately following delivery, your uterus will contract, causing the placenta to deliver.
+Once the placenta delivers, your uterus will contract even more to stop bleeding, and will begin to retract and become smaller – also known as involution of the uterus.
 It takes about 4 to 6 weeks for the uterus to return to its pre-pregnancy size.

-During labor and delivery your vagina is stretched and injured so it is swollen and has lost its elasticity.
+During labor and delivery your vagina is stretched and injured, so it is swollen and has lost its elasticity.
 It takes 4 to 6 weeks for the swelling to go down and the elasticity to return to your vagina.
 Doing Kegel exercises can help your vagina recover that elasticity.
-This will help when you start having sex again.
-However your vagina will probably be larger even after you recover from your delivery than it was pre-pregnancy.
+This will help when you start having sex after birth again.
+However, your vagina will probably be larger even after you recover from your delivery than it was pre-pregnancy.

 Hormonal changes after labor and delivery